 P. L. Payne argued that the company failed to turn its monopoly power to its advantage.
-It has been argued that APC’s acquisitions destroyed, rather than added, value.
-The economist George Stigler calculated that between 1900 and 1960, APC acquired 125 percent of British cement production capacity, yet its market share in 1960 was only 70 percent.
+It has been suggested that APC’s acquisitions destroyed, rather than added, value.
+The economist George Stigler (1911 – 1991) calculated that between 1900 and 1960, APC acquired 125 percent of British cement production capacity, yet its market share in 1960 was just 70 percent.

 APC employed 11,000 people in 1955.
 It was the largest cement group in the world in 1960.
 It was the 15th largest public company in Britain in 1965, with a market capitalization of £138.3 million.

 APC built plants overseas, and became known for expertise in low-cost cement manufacturing.
-APC built the Aswan Dam in Egypt using 150,000 tons of cement.
+A notable APC contract was the Aswan Dam in Egypt, which used 150,000 tons of cement.

 APC struggled when the 1970s oil crisis led to increased fuel prices, due to the highly energy intensive nature of cement production.
 It was also overdependent on a shrinking domestic market which accounted for 52 percent of profits in 1975.

-The company changed its name to Blue Circle in 1978.
+APC changed its name to Blue Circle from 1978.

-From the 1980s the company diversified, following advice from McKinsey, the American management consultants.
-In 1980 it acquired Armitage Shanks, the Staffordshire manufacturer of ceramic baths, sinks and toilet bowls, for $68.3 million.
-In 1987 it acquired Bermid Qualcast, a cooker and lawnmower manufacturer, in a hostile takeover which valued the company at £217 million.
+Following advice from McKinsey, Blue Circle also began to diversify.
+It acquired Armitage Shanks of Staffordshire, the largest manufacturer of ceramic baths, sinks and toilet bowls in Britain, for £35 million in 1980.
+It also acquired Bermid Qualcast, a cooker and lawnmower manufacturer, in a hostile takeover which valued the company at £217 million, in 1987.

 Diversification aided profits in the short term, but disguised the fact that cement sales were declining.
-In 1992 the company was forced to pay £58 million to reduce its cement production capacity by 15 percent.
+Blue Circle was forced to pay £58 million to reduce its cement production capacity by 15 percent in 1992.

-Blue Circle had dropped to the world’s third largest cement manufacturer by 1991.
+Blue Circle declined to become the third largest cement manufacturer in the world by 1991.
 That year the bathrooms business was sold to American Standard for £253 million, and the heating business was sold to Baxi for £480 million.